lewisclark4/CI-MilestoneProjectFour/README.md

 - [learndjango](https://learndjango.com/tutorials/django-slug-tutorial) + CI Tutor Miklos Sarosi for guidance on implementing slugs into my project to assist with 'bug #1 / #2'.
 - [Code Institute](https://codeinstitute.net/) For the excellent overall content & mini projects within the course.
 - [ckz8780 - Github](https://github.com/ckz8780/boutique_ado_v1) ckz8780's fantastic Django module produced for the Code Institute has been invaluable in providing guidance for creating key functionality across the project.
+- [Django documentation](https://docs.djangoproject.com/en/3.1/topics/testing/advanced/) for guidance on the setUp and tearDown test methods to keep the database clean.
+- [Django documentation](https://docs.djangoproject.com/en/3.1/topics/testing/tools/) for guidance on the available testing tools and required arguments to be passed etc.
+- [Stackoverflow](https://stackoverflow.com/questions/4424435/how-to-convert-a-django-queryset-to-a-list) for guidance on transforming data for assertQuerysetEqual tests.
+    - [w3schools](https://www.w3schools.com/python/python_lambda.asp) for explanation of Lambda function.
+- [Stackoverflow]https://stackoverflow.com/questions/2897609/how-can-i-unit-test-django-messages for guidance on testing messages.

 [Back to Top](#overview)